 At Broadmere Primary Schools we believe that a healthy balanced diet plays a huge part in our children's ability to arrive in the classroom ready to learn.
 Our caterers, Twelve15, provide a varied menu each week, including a salad bar.
-We offer Halal and vegetarian meals.
+We offer Halal, Meat and vegetarian meals.

 Meals are provided daily in the school hall which are freshly cooked on the premises.
 Every effort is made to cater for all children including those who require Halal meat and those who are vegetarian.